ni/monodrive-documentation/docs/LabVIEW_client.md

 ## Setup

-1. Download LabVIEW 2019 (64 bit)
+1. Download LabVIEW 2018 (32 bit) from this [website](http://www.ni.com/download/labview-development-system-2018/7406/en/).

-2. Install Unreal Engine from [here](https://www.unrealengine.com/en-US/).
+2. Download VeloView from this [website](https://www.paraview.org/download/).

-3. Download the monoDrive Simulator from [here](https://www.monodrive.io/register).
+3. Download the monoDrive Simulator from [here](https://lumen.ni.com/nicif/US/GB_EVALTLKTLVMONODRIVE/content.xhtml).

-4. Install the monoDrive Client from the VI Package Manager. *Make sure you run the VI Package Manager as Administrator.*
+4. Download the monoDrive Client from the VIPM (installed with LabVIEW).
+Look for *monoDrive* on the VIPM browser.

     **NOTE:**